-Today you can find wide ranges of Cannabis sativa and Cannabis Indica strains used for both recreational and medical cannabis.
-But these strains are far from that which is found these days in the wild.
+Today you can find various Cannabis sativa and Cannabis Indica strains for recreational and medical marijuana use.
+But these strains are far from what is found in the wild.

 Feral cannabis is a very hardy weed.
-Its seeds easily and widely dispersed across vast distances and can lie dormant for years till it sprouts.
-The female plants are pollinated by the male ones, with lots of seeds found within the flowers.
+Its seeds are quickly and widely distributed across vast distances and can lie dormant for years till it sprouts.
+The female plants are pollinated by the male ones, with many seeds in the flowers.

-For this reason, this kind of plant is not appealing for someone looking for a quick high.
-Not only that, the chances of finding cannabis with large amounts of THC are very low.
+For this reason, this kind of plant is not appealing to someone looking for a quick high.
+Also, the chances of finding cannabis with large amounts of THC are pretty low.
 Sorry to disappoint!

 The cannabis found in the wild is probably much closer to the cannabis of our ancestors.
-It has flourished in the right climates and remains to this day.
-But what is the most ideal climate for cannabis to grow on its own?
+It has flourished in suitable climates and remains to this day.
+But what is the ideal climate for cannabis to grow on its own?

 Hemp and marijuana grow best in warm and humid climates.
 But even so, it can still grow wild in the high mountains or even vast blustery deserts.
-This resilient plant can survive in a variety of terrains and different climates; pretty much anywhere besides freezing climates.
+This resilient plant can survive in various terrains and climates, anywhere besides freezing climates.

 The variety of cannabis that has been able to grow and adapt to the environment of its native land is known as a landrace.
 Typically the names of the landrace strains come from the region from which they are grown.

-There are fields of wild marijuana plants in the climate the plant grows the strongest: warm, tropical climates.
+There are fields of wild marijuana plants where the plant grows the strongest: in warm, tropical climates.
 The heat, humidity, and steady rainfall in tropical climates are ideal.
 This includes rainforests and savannahs.

 Besides the ideal tropical regions, it is also possible for cannabis to grow in the following climate zones:

-- Temperate regions: Temperate climate zones are also known as mesothermal, subtropical, middle latitude, or marine climates.
-The strains found in these kinds of regions require more moderate weather to thrive.
+Temperate regions: Temperate climate zones are mesothermal, subtropical, middle latitude, or marine climates.
+The strains in these regions require more moderate weather to thrive.

-- Dry regions: Hardy cannabis can be found in deserts and steppes of dry climate zones.
-These plants thrive in windy and arid conditions.
-They must also be able to survive the extreme flux in temperatures from day to night.
+Dry regions: Hardy cannabis can be found in deserts and steppes of dry climate zones.
+These wild plants thrive in windy and arid conditions.
+They must also survive the extreme temperature flux from day to night.

-Due to their high resiliency, these landrace strains have popped up all over the world.
-If you have some sun, some moisture, and some heat, there is a good chance it will grow like wildfire.
+Due to their high resiliency, these landrace strains have popped up worldwide.
+If you have some sun, moisture, and heat, there is a good chance it will grow like wildfire.

 The only thing stopping wild cannabis from exploding is human intervention.
-Plus, like us, animals have taken a liking to it (though for different reasons).
+Like us, animals have liked it (though for different reasons).
 Munchers like deer find it quite tasty, especially the THC-rich strains.

-Finding wild cannabis that has not been touched by human hands has become increasingly difficult.
+Finding wild cannabis that human hands have not touched has become increasingly difficult.
 But not impossible.
-We will now tell you where the wild beauty can be found.
+We will now tell you where wild beauty can be found.

 Where Can Wild Cannabis Be Found?